prannoymulmi/Smart-Vehicle-Server-Simulator/README.md

     dictionary = ['password', '123456', 'strong_password', 'password123', 'qwerty', 'easypass']
     print("Starting credential stuffing simulation")
 ```
+From this experiment, it can be said that passwords can be less secure as people use weak or shared passwords, which can
+be brute forced using such a credential-stuffing attack.
+However, a key using an algorithm like RSA-2048 bits
+generates very hard-to-crack keys, which would make the authentication process more secure if the suitable algorithm
+and in comparison to passwords, it is less likely that different clients use duplicate keys as they are usually randomly
+anonymized X.509 certificates (Oniga et al. 2018).
 ## Conclusion
 In conclusion, carrying the two experiments, it can be concluded that passwordless
 authentication using certificates are more secure than password, given they are used and